 Multiple sclerosis (MS) is another complex trait in which epistasis has been demonstrated to have an impact.
 Because the HLA-DR2 haplotype in the MHC region showed complete LD over a long distance in multiple ethnic populations it was hypothesised that selection was maintaining the co-segregation of two alleles due to epistasis.
-In vivo studies in humanised mice confirmed that separation of the two alleles led to an MS-like phenotype104, and subsequent analysis in human populations showed increased incidence of MS amongst individuals exhibiting recombination between the interacting loci.105
+In vivo studies in humanised mice confirmed that separation of the two alleles led to an MS-like phenotype104, and subsequent analysis in human populations showed increased incidence of MS amongst individuals exhibiting recombination between the interacting loci105; both studies thus provide support for a role for this allelic pair in protecting from MS.

 An alternative strategy for narrowing the search to overcome large significance thresholds is to only test for epistasis amongst SNPs that have known marginal effects.
-Though not routine, many GWA studies report that they performed follow-up analysis of epistasis amongst their hits, but though the number of positive findings remains very low, some successes have been reported.
-Strange et al.26 looked for epistasis amongst significant marginal effects from a GWA study for psoriasis, and demonstrated that the risk alleles at the HLA-C and ERAP1 loci only conferred effects if they were both present.
-A similar pattern of epistasis was uncovered using the same strategy by Evans et al.25 in a GWA study for ankylosing spondylitis, this time between ERAP1 and a large additive effect at HLA-B27.
+Though not routine, many GWASs report that they performed follow-up analysis of epistasis amongst their hits, but although the number of positive findings remains very low, some successes have been reported.
+Strange et al.26 looked for epistasis amongst significant marginal effects from a GWAS for psoriasis, and demonstrated that the risk alleles at the HLA-C and ERAP1 loci only conferred effects if they were both present.
+A similar pattern of epistasis was uncovered using the same strategy by Evans et al.25 in a GWAS for ankylosing spondylitis, this time between ERAP1 and a large additive effect at HLA-B27.
 In both cases, the same patterns replicated in independent samples, and these are perhaps the first statistically robust examples of epistasis influencing human complex traits.

-One criticism of these examples of epistasis is that they are evident on the observed scale of the disease trait, but because the interaction is between SNPs with large effects, it could be the case that on the liability scale of disease the contribution to risk is purely additive.
-This is indeed a philosophical quandary when dealing with binary phenotypes, because on the observed scale one is implicitly using an epistatic threshold model, in the sense that the contribution of a genetic effect to an individual’s risk of becoming affected by a disease depends on the sum of risk alleles elsewhere in the genome.106 This non-linearity is particularly elevated when prevalence in the population is low, as is the case for most complex diseases.
+One pitfall of these examples of epistasis is that they are evident on the observed scale of the disease trait, but because the interaction is between SNPs with large effects, it could be the case that on the liability scale of disease the contribution to risk is purely additive.
+For example, suppose that a disease manifests only once a certain threshold of deleterious effects are present.
+Even if each causal variant contributes an additive risk, an individual homozygous for risk alleles at two loci with large effects might reach that threshold, whereas individuals with any other combination of alleles at these two loci will not, giving the appearance of epistasis.
+This is indeed a philosophical quandary when dealing with binary phenotypes, because on the observed scale one is implicitly using an epistatic threshold model, in the sense that the contribution of a genetic effect to an individual’s disease risk depends on the sum of risk alleles elsewhere in the genome.106 Theory demonstrates that this effect is more likely to be observed when disease prevalence in the population is low, as is the case for most complex diseases.

-107108109110

-Given the success of identifying epistasis through endophenotypes, and by restricting the search to SNPs with known marginal effects, it is intuitive that combining these strategies should be fruitful, consistent with the identification and replication of instances of epistasis influencing gene expression by Hemani et al. However, power is still an important factor using this study design.
-For example, Becker et al.89 also searched for epistasis influencing gene expression but using a much smaller sample size from the HapMap project.
-They restricting the search to be for probes with known cis-acting eQTLs, and looking for interactions only between a cis-acting eQTL and all remaining trans-SNPs.
-Though it is unclear if any of these results surpassed a significance threshold that accounts for the experiment-wide testing burden, and no replication was attempted, it appears that there was enrichment for probes with nominally significant interactions.
-This is in stark contrast to the numerous additive effects that are typically observed in eQTL studies.103
+It should be noted that though epistatic signals have been uncovered when candidate loci are selected based on marginal effects, this strategy often isn’t successful.
+For example Lucas et al.107 restricted the search for epistatic effects influencing risk of myocardial infarction by hypothesizing that either SNPs that had weak marginal effects or SNPs that had known marginal effects for a number of related.
+Though the sample size was reasonably large and the search space was drastically reduced, no statistically significant epistatic signals were uncovered.
+Similar conclusions have been drawn for other complex traits, including type 2 diabetes108, body mass index (BMI)109 and serum uric acid levels110.